Phone toll-free at 1-888-433-1011

 What is a Certified True Copy?

-Certified true copies can be used when you don’t want your original documents to be marked up by the authentication and legalization process.
-However, not all diplomatic missions or foreign authorities will accept certified true copies.
-We highly recommend that you verify with the authorities abroad that a certified true copy will be accepted once authenticated and legalized.
+Certified true copies can be used when you don’t want your original documents to be marked up by the apostille, or authentication and legalization, process.
+However, not all government, diplomatic, or foreign authorities will accept certified true copies.
+We highly recommend that you verify with these authorities that a certified true copy will be accepted.

-What is involved with the authentication of documents?
+What is involved with the apostille of documents?

-The authentication of documents is a process that is used to verify that the signatures on your documents are from a recognized authority.
-Similar to how a notary public verifies your signature when you sign a document, the authentication process verifies the notary public’s signature on a document.
-So the notary confirms that the original signature on the document is valid, and the authentication process confirms that the notary who confirmed the original signature is in good standing.
+The apostille (or authentication) of documents is a process that is used to verify that the signatures on your documents are from a recognized authority.
+Similar to how a notary public verifies your signature when you sign a document, the apostille process verifies the notary public’s signature on a document.
+So, the notary confirms that the original signature on the document is valid, and the apostille process confirms that the notary who confirmed the original signature is in good standing.

 For official government-issued documents, such as birth or marriage certificates, notarization is not needed.
-Instead, it is the provincial registrar’s signature that is authenticated.
+Instead, it is the provincial registrar’s signature that is apostilled.

-Authentication of documents is done by Global Affairs Canada, or the appropriate provincial authentication authority (where applicable).
-Be sure to research the specific requirements of the diplomatic mission and the foreign recipient to ensure the appropriate authentication office is used to authenticate your documents.
+Apostille, or authentication, of documents is done by the appropriate Canadian government authority (where applicable).
+Be sure to research the specific requirements of the destination country to ensure the appropriate process has been followed.

 What is the document legalization process?

-Once your notarized documents have been authenticated, they will need to be legalized by the diplomatic mission of the destination country.
+If your destination country is not a signatory to the Hague Apostille Convention, and your notarized documents have been apostilled, they will need to be legalized by the diplomatic mission of the destination country.

-The relevant embassy or consulate will review your authenticated documents and if they find all is in order, they’ll add a stamp, sticker, or certificate to your document, confirming it has been legalized.
+The relevant embassy or consulate will review your apostilled documents and if they find all is in order, they’ll add a stamp, sticker, or certificate to your documents, confirming they have been legalized.
 Your documents will now be recognized in the destination country.

-Can I get help with document notarization and the authentication and legalization process?
+Can I get help with document notarization and the apostille, or legalization, process?

-At International Documents Canada, we specialize in managing the authentication and legalization process for our clients, including notarization in many cases.
+At International Documents Canada, we specialize in managing the apostille, or authentication and legalization process for our clients, including notarization.

 However, there are some types of notarization that must be done in person at the time of signing.
 If you need assistance locating a notary public near you, we can help you locate one.
 You then send us your notarized documents and we do the rest on your behalf.